mrjones-plip/YANPIWS/README.md

  [online](https://www.raspberrypi.org/documentation/configuration/wireless/README.md)
  and [accessible via SSH](https://www.raspberrypi.org/documentation/remote-access/ssh/README.md).
  I recommend using a normal monitor for the install instead of the 5".
 It's easier this way.

+All steps are done as the *Pi User* - be sure you've changed this user's password from "raspberry" ;)

 1. Ensure your Pi is current;
     ```
     sudo apt-get update&& sudo apt-get upgrade